 The Grand Union Canal

 The Grand Union Canal cuts through the heart of the town.
-Francis Edgerton, Duke of Bridgewater (the Canal Duke), father of the inland waterway system, lived in Ashridge, near Berkhamsted.
+Francis Egerton, Duke of Bridgewater (the Canal Duke), father of the inland waterway system, lived in Ashridge, near Berkhamsted.
 The national monument to the canal system, which now stands in the middle of the Ashridge National Trust parkland, was built in his memory.